|

 so many people lost their lives and we should never forget the

+supreme sacrifice paid by so many.
 "The 36th Ulster Division is renowned for its

 courage and bravery, particularly in the battle of Somme.
 We owe